-Your specialist will review your treatment with you regularly (at least once a year).
+Your healthcare professional will review your treatment regularly, and at least once a year.

-During these visits, your specialist will discuss and complete an Annual Risk Awareness Form with you.
+During these visits, your healthcare professional will discuss and complete an Annual Risk Awareness Form with you.
 You will be asked to sign this form.
 This is to make sure you are aware of all the risks related to the use of topiramate during pregnancy and the need to avoid becoming pregnant whilst taking topiramate.

-During the annual review your specialist will decide with you whether the benefits of topiramate outweigh the risks for you.
-They may discuss switching you to another medicine.
+During the annual review your healthcare professional will decide with you whether the benefits of topiramate outweigh the risks for you.